—

 I’ve recently started getting into drones, and like so many others, it all started with cheap toy quadcopters.

-For under $50, you can get ahold of a loud little flying piece of plastic from Amazon, and they’re a lot of fun.
+For under $50, you can get ahold of a loud little flying piece of plastic, and they’re a lot of fun.
 Some of them even come with cameras and Wi-Fi for control via a mobile app.
-Unfortunately, these apps are pretty low quality — they’re unreliable and frustrating to use, and look out of place in 2017.
-The more I used these apps, the more frustrated I got, so I started thinking about ways I could provide a better solution, and two months later I emerged with two things:
+Unfortunately, these apps aren’t just low quality — they’re unreliable and frustrating to use, and look out of place in the modern era.

 SCARAB